Mastering the Basics of Wakeboarding Tricks for Beginners

 Surface Spins

 A great starting point for beginner tricks on a wakeboard is performing surface spins.
 These involve using your hips to turn the board while keeping your elbows locked and knees bent.
-There are two types of surface spins you can try: the Surface 180 and Surface 360, both requiring hip movement to rotate the board.
+There are two types of surface spins to try; the Surface 180 and Surface 360, both requiring hip movement to rotate the board.

 To start with a Surface 180, bend your knees and use your hip rotation to make a smooth turn of 180 degrees while focusing on gripping onto and pulling the handle rather than just moving your feet or legs.
 For those looking for more challenge, try a full spin by executing similar techniques in a larger range – this is called a Surface Spin.

 A 360 in wakeboarding is a trick where the rider makes a full spin, or rotation, on the horizontal axis while in the air, ending up facing the same direction they started.
-This requires a solid hip movement to complete the full spin, all while maintaining a firm grip on the handle for stability and control!
+It requires a solid hip movement to complete the spin while maintaining a firm grip on the handle for stability and control!

 Jumping the Wake